 - Choose a recovery destination and click Next.

 - After the recovery is complete, you can click on the Show recovered data in Explorer to view the recovered files in Windows Explorer.

 Is It Possible to Repair NVMe SSD?

-It’s rare for NVMe SSDs to get physically damaged, due to their form factor and a lack of moving parts.
-But, if your SSD is physically damaged, you should get it repaired by an expert, instead of doing it yourself.
+Like any other storage device, SSDs can go through limited write cycles before physical degradation starts to show, This can lead to data loss.
+But, beyond normal wear and tear that happens as NVMe SSDs approach the end of their lifespan—it’s rare for them to suffer physical damage, all thanks to their compact form factor and the lack of moving parts.
+However, if your SSD is physically damaged, you should get it repaired by an expert, instead of doing it yourself.

 To repair logically corrupted SSDs, there are a few things you can do: